Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/getting-started/accessibility.md

 #### Under a fixed header

 {{< callout warning >}}
 Know that using this feature might lead to unexpected scroll while tabbing inside the header.
+Prefer `scroll-margin-*` on focusable elements.
 {{< /callout >}}

 When using a fixed (or sticky) header, tabbing backward often hides focused element under the header.
 Boosted sets `scroll-padding-top` property for such case.
 This feature is configurable in two ways: